gard-projects/machine-learning/LinearRegression/README.md

 > I assume you as the reader have some knowledge on statistics, specifically what the mean and standard deviation represents and also what a statistical distribution is.

 Standardization is an important part of this algorithm, as we are able to reduce the time needed to converge towards minimum of the loss function.
-Essentially you are transforming the features such that they have a mean of 0, and a standard deviation of 1. **This is very useful in training loop**.
+Essentially you are transforming the features such that they have a mean of 0, and a standard deviation of 1. **This is very useful in the training loop**.
 See code below.
 ```
 X_features = self.standardize(X_features)
 ```